ax1/electrocomms/README.md

 > See the [demo](/demo) folder containing code and documentation.

+> A [Docker](/DOCKER) container is also available for quick tests.

 ### Simple demo

-As command line applications.
+Starting as command line applications.
 The applications just exchange a shared key.

 ```mermaid
 sequenceDiagram